docelic/article_date/README.md

 As URLs are processed, each result row in the browser displays the following values:

-1. Sequential serial number following the ordering of URLs in the list, starting from 0
+1. Sequential number following the ordering of URLs in the list, starting from 0
-2. Page URL (in case of a download error it will also include the error text)
+2. Page URL (in case of a download error also with a copy of the error text)
 3. Parsed creation/modification date.
 If no date is determined, the value is empty
 4. Elapsed time for parsing the date (this value includes all Fiber wait times, but as methods invoked are generally non-blocking and execute without